Godwin-Ani/Exploratory-data-analysis/README.md

 # Biologic
-Created to be a repository in my machine learning journey.
+Created to be a repository for my machine learning journey.